-It is too soon to determine the size of the 2018 grant pool.
+It is too soon to determine the size of the 2021 grant pool.
 Our funding availability depends upon the rate of interest we earn on attorney trust account balances.
 Due to the Pandemic and economic issues related to the Pandemic Interest rates have been falling since March and will continue to have a negative impact on our 2020 revenues.
 It is too early to determine to what degree this impact will have on revenues.
 In any event, there can be no assurance that the Fund will grant the requested amount to any applicant or that repeat applicants will receive continued funding.

 back to top